jeffreywallphd/OpenFinAL/documentation/code_related/guides/git/GitPractices.md

 * From there, you will be able to find the invitation to the repository.
 Click on the notification to view the invitation details, then click Accept Invitation.

 ## Branching
-If you are a developer on your team, you must have Jeff Wall give you access to the repository first.

 * We will be using branches to work on our coding tasks.
 These should be treated as short-lived branches following the trunk-based repository management approach.
     - A branch in GitHub allows you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository.
     - You always create a branch from an existing branch.
 Typically, you might create a new branch from the default branch of your repository; our default branch is “main”.